micalisfme/micalisfme.github.io/_posts/2025-05-06-nem-days-rennes-2025-nutrition-microbiome.md

 Daniel-Rios Garza (INRAE, Prose).
 Altogether, they showed that despite the promises that GSM can bring, many challenges remains to be overcome.
 A very interesting scientific field to follow in the near future.

+During NEM days, Microbiome Modelization specific sessions program was:

+- Bastien Renard: **Design of microbial solutions for healthy and sustainable innovative fermented cereal beverages**
+- Ayite Adama-Hondegla: **Microbial community assembly and metabolic diversity in a legume-based matrix**
+- Maxime Lecomte: **Revealing the dynamics and mechanisms of bacterial interactions in cheese production with metabolic modelling**
+- Daniel-Rios Garza: **Towards the Development of Closed-Loop Microbiome Controllers**